thedude0606/options/DECISIONS.md

 - **Rationale**: Provides flexibility in creating different types of data retrievers
 - **Consequences**: More extensible code, easier to add new data types

+### Singleton Pattern
+- **Decision**: Use enhanced singleton pattern for streamer management
+- **Rationale**: Ensures only one streaming connection is active at a time, preventing conflicts
+- **Alternatives Considered**: Global instance or dependency injection
+- **Consequences**: More reliable streaming with better resource management

 ## Implementation Decisions

 ### Message Parsing Strategy